PanosK92/panoskarabelas/source/content/posts/screen_space_shadows.md

 {{< figure src="/media/post_sss_control.png" alt="image" caption="Screen space shadows in Control" class="center" >}}

 ## The algorithm
-The question we have to answer is if the pixel is covered by a shadow or not.
-To answer this we start moving from the pixel to the light.
+The idea is that we start by moving from the pixel to the light.
-We move in steps, in each step, we ask the light (sample it's depth map), can you see the pixel (is your and the pixel's depth equal) ?
+We move in steps, in each step, we compare the depth of our ray against the depth that the camera perceives.
-If the answer is no, we know the pixel is shadowed.
-Below you will find an HLSL example:
+If our ray depth is larger (further away) from the camera's, then we assume that the pixel is in shadow.
+{{< figure src="/media/post_sss_idea.png" alt="image" caption="Can the camera see the ray ?
+A compromise to decide whether to shadow or not." class="center" >}}
+As we can already see, we can't reliably tell if a pixel is in shadow or not, using only screen space information.
+But we don't have to worry as if we recall the comparison pictures we saw previously, we only need to supplement shadow mapping, not replace it.
+So the question now is, is this compromise good enough to provide any meaningful information ?
+And the answer is that, it is quite decent at small distances, but less accurate over long distances.
+So it's wise to keep this effect at a small-scale.
+This is why some people call it contact shadows, because shadows can only (reliably) show up when the pixel is very close to it's occluder, they almost make contact.

+Here is an HLSL example:
 ```
+// Settings
-static const uint  g_sss_steps            = 8;
+static const uint  g_sss_steps            = 8;     // Quality/performance
+static const float g_sss_ray_max_distance = 0.05f; // Max shadow length
-static const float g_sss_tolerance        = 0.01f;
+static const float g_sss_tolerance        = 0.01f; // Error in favor of reducing gaps
-static const float g_sss_ray_max_distance = 0.05f;
+static const float g_sss_step_length      = g_sss_ray_max_distance / (float)g_sss_steps;

 float ScreenSpaceShadows(Surface surface, Light light)
 {
-    // Compute ray
+    // Compute ray position and direction (in view-space)
     float3 ray_pos = mul(float4(surface.position, 1.0f), g_view).xyz;
     float3 ray_dir = mul(float4(-light.direction, 0.0f), g_view).xyz;

     // Compute ray step
-    float step_length = g_sss_ray_max_distance / (float)g_sss_steps;
-    float3 ray_step   = ray_dir * step_length;
+    float3 ray_step = ray_dir * g_sss_step_length;

     // Ray march towards the light
     float occlusion = 0.0;
     float2 ray_uv   = 0.0f;
     for (uint i = 0; i < g_sss_steps; i++)
     {
-        // Step ray
+        // Step the ray
         ray_pos += ray_step;

+        // Compute the difference between the ray's and the camera's depth
         ray_uv            = project_uv(ray_pos, g_projection);

-        // Compare depth
         float depth_z     = get_linear_depth(ray_uv);
         float depth_delta = ray_pos.z - depth_z;

-        // Occlusion test
+        // If the ray is behind what the camera "sees" (positive depth_delta)
         if (abs(g_sss_tolerance - depth_delta) < g_sss_tolerance)
         {
+            // Consider the pixel to be shadowed/occluded
             occlusion = 1.0f;
             break;
         }
     }

-    // Fade when out of screen
+    // Fade out as we approach the edges of the screen
     occlusion *= screen_fade(ray_uv);

     return 1.0f - occlusion;